Bread Baker Jobs in USA with Visa Sponsorship

 Do bread bakers qualify for H-1B visa sponsorship?

-Most basic bread baker positions don't qualify for H-1B sponsorship because they're not considered specialty occupations requiring a bachelor's degree.
+Most basic bread baker positions don't qualify for H-1B visa sponsorship because they're not considered specialty occupations requiring a bachelor's degree.
 However, specialized artisan baker roles with formal culinary education, European training, or positions involving recipe development and management may qualify if the employer can demonstrate the role requires specialized knowledge.

 What degree do I need for bread baker visa sponsorship?